arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 On Windows systems, the TRACE32 start-up script will automatically search for the right COM port attached to the Portenta H7 board.

 On Linux systems, you will need to edit the system-settings.cmm file to manually add the serial port to connect to the Portenta H7 board.
-This is a text file and can be opened with your favorite text editor.
+This is a text file and can be opened with your favourite text editor.
 Edit the line that defines &GDBPORT to refer to the serial port, for example: `&GDBPORT="/dev/ttyACM0"`.
 This must be done **before** you start the TRACE32 software.
 After changing the port you can start the TRACE32 debugger or re-start it in case it was open while you made the changes.

 ***The manual port setting is also useful for Windows systems where you have multiple Portenta H7 boards connected, and you want to select a specific board to be used by TRACE32 for debugging.
 The automatic port selection is disabled when a &GDBPORT definition is found in `system-settings.cmm`.***